-Since time immemorial, women have been known to cook scrumptious meal in their home kitchens.
+Since time immemorial, women have been known to cook scrumptious meals in their home kitchens.
 However, the kitchens generating business, or restaurants in layman’s terms, have been largely ruled by male chefs and restaurateurs.
 Women restaurant owners for one reason or another have always been a rare breed.
 This stands true not just for India but the world over.

 Breaking the stereotypes, women are now taking their culinary skills outside their home kitchens and are using their talent and entrepreneurial drive to take major strides in the hospitality industry.
-This year on Women’s Day we raise a toast to such exemplary and strong headed women heading the culinary and hospitality space in India.
+This year on Women’s Day we raise a toast to such exemplary and strong women heading the culinary and hospitality space in India.
 These are some inspiring women restaurant owners, chefs, bartenders and even consultants that are changing the way the industry works one ingredient at a time.

 1. Ritu Dalmia

 One of the most famous women restaurant owners, the name in itself says it all; she is an Indian celebrity chef and a restaurateur and has been cooking since her childhood.
-She is known for her exquisite Italian cuisine style cooking and her molto chic cafe’s in Delhi’s up markets like G.K 1, Chanakyapuri, and Khan Market etc. Her superlative and imaginative fine dining cooking enthralls patrons and keeps the customer’s coming back for more.
+She is known for her exquisite Italian cuisine style cooking and her molto chic cafes in Delhi’s up markets like G.K 1, Chanakyapuri, and Khan Market etc. Her superlative and imaginative fine dining cooking enthrals patrons and keeps the customer’s coming back for more.

 2. Veena Arora

-The face behind the authentic and exotic food at The Spice Route, South Asian restaurant at the Imperial New Delhi is the chef de cuisine Veena Arora who is not only a self trained chef but also cooks with her instinct and experience.
-She has developed the love of cooking naturally right from her childhood when she was trained and raised in Thailand, where she helped out with her brother’s restaurant.
-The 1980 brought her back to India when she got married and seeing her talent and explicit urge to cook, she was suggested by a friend to join the hospitality industry.
+The face behind the authentic and exotic food at The Spice Route, the South Asian restaurant at the Imperial New Delhi is the chef de cuisine Veena Arora who is not only a self-trained chef but also cooks with her instinct and experience.
+She had developed the love of cooking naturally right from her childhood when she was trained and raised in Thailand, where she helped out with her brother’s restaurant.
+1980 brought her back to India when she got married and given her talent and explicit urge to cook; a friend suggested her to join the hospitality industry.

 3. Puja Sahu & Vivita Relan

-The duo started their restaurant in Delhi’s famous cultural and foodie hub Shahpur Jat, The Potbelly Cafe which is Delhi’s first ever Bihari restaurant.
-Their idea embedded into vision has broken all the regional and cultural stereotypes, offer mouth watering delicacies and great ambience with roof top experience.
+This duo of women restaurant owners started their restaurant in Delhi’s famous cultural and foodie hub Shahpur Jat, The Potbelly Cafe which is Delhi’s first ever Bihari restaurant.
+Their idea embedded into vision has broken all the regional and cultural stereotypes, offer mouth-watering delicacies and great ambiance with rooftop experience.

 4. Chiquita Gulati